fourWayz/decentralized-social/README.md

 ```solidity
     event CommentAdded(address indexed commenter, uint256 indexed postId, string content, uint256 timestamp);
 ```
-This event is emitted when a user adds a comment to a post on the platform returns the address of the commenter (commenter), the index of the post being commented on (postId), the content of the comment (content), and the timestamp of comment creation (`timestamp`).
+This event is emitted when a user adds a comment to a post on the platform and returns the address of the commenter (commenter), the index of the post being commented on (postId), the content of the comment (content), and the timestamp of comment creation (`timestamp`).

 ```solidity
     modifier onlyRegisteredUser() {